Make Your Own Sweetener: How to Grow Stevia at Home

 Stevia has been proven to be healthy for patients with type 2 diabetes, which makes up 90% of the patients with this disease worldwide.

-Until now, type 1 diabetes cases only could be treated with insulin.
+Until now, type 1 diabetes cases can only be treated with insulin.

 But consuming stevia is believed to control excess glucose in the blood, while also alleviating discomfort in the digestive tract and the cardiovascular system.

-People with an obesity disorder can support themselves by consuming stevia to burn fat more easily.
+People with an obesity disorder can help themselves by consuming stevia to burn fat more easily.